 Participant contributions receivable represent amounts withheld from participants, but not remitted to the Contractor as of the Plans' year end.
-Employer contributions receivable represent the matching portion the employer owes the Plans on participant contributions receivable.
+Employer contributions receivable represent the amount the employer owes the Plans for contributions made on behalf of the participants.

 Notes Receivable from Participants